 In my culture, making wine at home is a skill handed down from generation to generation.
 Using old ceramic jars that we call barnis, the ginger wine is made through a simple but regular process of stirring and straining over a two week period.
 The wine can be made in a shorter time frame, say 3 to 5 days.
 But to get the extra kick, we let it ferment longer.

-Also, we don’t use citric acid, or campden tablets, or acid blends, or hydrometers or any other modern equipment.
+Also, this is an old fashioned ginger wine recipe, so we don’t use citric acid, or campden tablets, or acid blends, or hydrometers or any other modern equipment.
 The wine tastes a lot better when it’s made the way our ancestors did, maybe even the way people in Jesus time did.
 Natural homemade ginger wine!
 Or not, maybe he just has natural grape or raisin wine. 😉

 Ginger root of course!
 And some sultanas or raisins, yeast, lemon juice, sugar and water.
 We also add optional flavors at different times – lemon skins, orange zest, or dried chillies.